 Brands across the globe take advantage of the Inbound call center services.
-Foreign big and small businesses outsource this service to the English-speaking and cost-effective countries like the Philippines, where they establish remote call center offices.
+Foreign big and small businesses outsource this service to English-speaking and cost-effective countries like the Philippines, where they establish remote call center offices.
 Think about hiring a professional hairstylist to do your hair instead of doing it yourself.
 Inbound call center services do just that.
 They make the job done for you.

-Pick Up Your Phone
+1.1 Pick Up the Phone

-In dealing with customers’ issues, time is of the essence.
+Keep in mind that In dealing with customers’ issues, time is of the essence.
 The digital era has changed the ways we run things.
 We are always on the go, and that’s what you have to remember when accepting calls from customers.
 They will expect quick solutions and accurate answers from polite and friendly agents who are passionate and professional about assisting customers.

-Get Your Customer’s Attention in Three Seconds
+1.2 Get Your Customer’s Attention in Three Seconds

 You only have three seconds to have your customer’s attention.
 To optimize the short time span, you have to internalize enthusiasm and compassion and channel it when you speak.
 Customers may have no way of seeing your body language, but they can tell when you are passionate and cares to help them with what they need.
 It would be best if you remain calm and friendly so that customers can feel comfortable explaining their matters to you.

-Empathize with the Customers
+2.1 Empathize with the Customers

-Demonstrate Your Strengths
+2.3 Demonstrate Your Strengths

 Using comprehensive product knowledge to get ahead and stand out in dealing with customers can give you a head start.
 Showing this strength will provide them with the idea that well-versed professionals are in charge of the inbound call center services who know the product and its policies like the back of their hand.

-No Dead Air
+2.4 No Dead Air

 Never let dead air take over the calls.
 Whenever a customer is speaking, make sure to give affirmations such as “hm” and “ah” so that customers know you are both on the same page.

-Follow The Language the Customer Uses
+2.5 Follow The Language the Customer Uses

 When customers speak, listen to the type of language they use and set the tone by identifying phrases and adjectives they have said.
 A customer will be happy to open up to you as soon as they feel like you understand what they are trying to address.

 Often, agents become too complacent that they no longer take notes.
 Jotting down important details can help you monitor the pace of the conversation and where it is heading.
-Customers will send the call to another department if they are not satisfied, so this tip can keep an agent take one call at a time without being overwhelmed by the number of calls they receive in a day.
+Customers will send the call to another department if they are not satisfied, so this tip can keep an agent taking one call at a time without being overwhelmed by the number of calls they receive in a day.

-Follow Up Calls
+6. Follow Up Calls

 Calling through the telephone and sending emails are the most common means to follow-up.
 One critical part of closing the deal or the problem is through a follow-up call.
 However, if a customer wishes to have transactions done via text, that can also be acceptable.
 This follow-up step can be essential in warding off failure.
 To increase your customer satisfaction, you have to set up and adhere to a professional follow-up procedure.

 Recap by reviewing the notes before contacting the customer again.
-Bringing up the previous call’s specifics will remind the customer that you have listened and taken their needs seriously.
+Bringing up the previous call’s specifics will remind the customer that you have listened to and taken their needs seriously.